AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/Manage objects/Copy objects.md

 This topic describes how to copy an object from a source bucket to a destination bucket within the same region.
 The source bucket and the destination bucket can be the same or different buckets.

-## Usage notes

 When you copy objects, take note of the following items:

--   You must have read and write permissions on the source object.
+-   You must have read permissions on the source object and the read and write permissions on the destination bucket.
 -   The source bucket and destination bucket must be in the same region.
 For example, objects in a bucket located in the China \(Hangzhou\) region cannot be copied to another bucket located in the China \(Qingdao\) region.

 ## Copy a small object